Sorsogon-State-University-Bulan-Campus/bsit-2-2-2022-grp-5-balaoro-et-al/README.md

 # Capture Crew  📸

-✔️ This project is about the topic "Photography", a responsive photography website, featuring the formed friendships of BSIT 2-2 (Bachelor of Science in Information Technology 2 Block 2) students, a group named TAKURIYASHI.
-During the online classes of school year 2021-2022.
+✔️ This project is about the topic "Photography", a responsive photography website, featuring the formed friendships of some BSIT 2-2 (Bachelor of Science in Information Technology 2 Block 2) students. they are a established group named TAKURIYASHI, during the online classes of school year 2021-2022.

 ## FAQ ⁉️